Client Development Plan: The Beginning

 Another really great reason for creating a First-Timer Facial is if you have a receptionist (or someone other than you who fields requests for information about your services).
 Odds are very low that the receptionist will be able to remember and eloquently explain to prospective clients in sufficient detail all the items on your service menu.
 Whereas, if you have some version of my First-Timer Facial on your menu, the receptionist only has to know -- and be able to explain -- the details of that one facial.

-Details of the "First-Timer Facial" are available in Esthetician Solutions.
+Details of the "First-Timer Facial" are available in The Heart of Esthetics book.

 Close